-How to prepare for an exhibit - Part 2: Applications & Writing Statement
+How to prepare for an exhibit - Part 2: Applications & Writing Statements

 If you are answering an open call for exhibit, the application process is straight forward but not necessarily easy.
 It's straight forward in that all you need to do is follow the instructions laid out by the gallery who has sent out the call.
 Usually the gallery will want an application/submission form filled out, a list of works and prices, samples of work, and a CV or biography.